JYRoy/UNSW-comp6771/Lectures/Week4-1.md

 |Increment/Decrement|++, --|member(non-const)|
 |Arrow, Deference|->, *|member(const and non-const)|
 |Call|()|member|
-1. Use members when the operation is called in the context of a particular instance.
+1. Use members when the operation is called in the context of a particular instance(A member operator will use itself and bring something else in).
 2. Use friends when the operation is called without any particular instance.
-Even if they don't require access to private details.
+Even if they don't require access to private details.(A friend operator will take in two different objects of that type and fo something with it)

 ## I/O
 Equivalent to .toString() method in Java